LTUC/amman-dotnet-401d2/Projects/MidtermPart4.md

 The requirements for your software requirements doc can be found [HERE](SoftwareReqs){:target="_blank"}

 Inside your Class Repository, in the Resources Folder, lives 2 "official" Software Requirements docs.
-You are not required to create a multipage doc, just one page is enough, but should you want example and instpiration, they are there for your reference.
+You are not required to create a multipage doc, just one page is enough, but should you want example and inspiration, they are there for your reference.

 #### Submitting Your Work